 Start collecting materials now.
-While we do advise students on building their résumé for the application process, getting a jumpstart in the fall on counselor and teacher recommendations and school records is a good idea to ensure nothing is missing past the application deadline.
+While we do advise students on building their résumé for the application process, getting a jumpstart in the fall on counselor / teacher recommendations and school records is a good idea to ensure nothing is missing once the application deadline comes around.

 It is very difficult to remember every award a student received in a 3- or 4-year span.
 Similarly, it is very difficult to ask a volunteer coordinator for a recommendation one or two years after a student’s work ended.
 The earlier these things are completed, the better.
-Applying to college can be stressful enough without having to wrangle missing documents, people, or classes!
+Applying to college is stressful enough without having to track down missing documents, people, or classes at the last minute.